 - The site tried to infect Microsoft Windows users with malware.

-I discovered the site was hacked when I visited it after clicking through on their latest newsletter and I immediately notified them of what was going on.
-Unfortunately, it was quite an aggressive attack that I was able to remove but immediately reinfected the site upon going live.
+I discovered the WordPress site was hacked when I visited it after clicking through on their latest newsletter, and I immediately notified them of what was going on.
+Unfortunately, it was quite an aggressive attack that I was able to remove, but immediately reinfected the site upon going live.
 This is a pretty common practice by malware hackers – they not only hack the site, they also either add an administrative user to the site or alter a core WordPress file that re-injects the hack if removed.

 Malware is an ongoing issue on the web.
-Malware is utilized to inflate click-through rates on ads (ad fraud), inflate site statistics to overcharge advertisers, to try and attain access to visitor’s financial and personal data, and most recently – to mine cryptocurrency.
+Malware is utilized to inflate click-through rates on ads (ad fraud), inflate site statistics to overcharge advertisers, try and attain access to visitors’ financial and personal data, and most recently – to mine cryptocurrency.
 Miners get paid well for mining data but the cost to build mining machines and pay the electric bills for them is significant.
 By secretly harnessing computers, miners can make money without the expense.